djalbat/yapp/README.md

       `, language, null, options);
 ```

 Yapp is not editable by default.
-If you want to make it editable and supply it with a callback to be invoked whenever its content changes, you can do so as follows:
+If you want to make it editable and supply it with a callback to be invoked whenever its content changes, you can do via the options:

 ```
+const edtiable = true,
+      onContentChange = changeHandler,  ///
-const options = {
+      options = {
-  editable: true,
+        editable
+        onContentChange
+      },
+      yapp = Yapp.fromContent(`

+        ...

+      `, null, null, options);

-  onContentChange: (event, element) => {
+function changeHandler(event, element) {
   const yapp = element, ///
         content = yapp.getContent();

   ...

 }
-};

-const yapp = Yapp.fromContent(` ... `, "javascript", null, options);
 ```
 These options are passed as individual attributes alongside the other parameters if invoking Yapp by way of JSX: